The Potential of a TeV-Scale Muon-Ion Collider: Concept and Design Overview

 Here, $N^{\mu}$ and $N^{p}$ represent the number of particles per respective beam bunch.
 The transverse RMS beam size in $x$ and $y$ for the muon and proton beam, $\sigma^{\mu,p}_{x,y}$, is calculated as

 where, $\varepsilon^{*}$ is the normalized transverse emittance and $\beta^{*}$ is the amplitude function at the interaction point.
-One can see that the luminosity is determined by the beam having a larger size.
-The $f^{\mu,p}_{c}$ is the bunch frequency.
-Typically, the bunch frequency of proton beams is 2--3 orders of magnitude larger than that of muon beams, so ${L}_{\mu p}$ is largely determined by $f^{\mu}_{c}$, which is equal to the muon bunch repetition frequency ($f_{\rm rep}$) multiplied by the number of cycles ($N_{c}$) muons can make in a circular storage ring before decaying away (a muon bunch would decay away long before the next one is injected so there will be just one or one train of muon bunches in the ring at a time).
-Each muon bunch will survive an average of about $300 B$(Tesla) cycles in a ring.
+One can see that the luminosity is determined by the beam that has a larger size.
+The $f^{\mu}_{c}$, $f^{p}_{c}$ parameters are the bunch frequencies.
+Typically, the bunch frequency of proton beams is 2--3 orders of magnitude larger than that of muon beams, so ${L}_{\mu p}$ is largely determined by $f^{\mu}_{c}$, which is equal to the muon bunch injection repetition frequency ($f_{\rm rep}$) multiplied by the number of cycles ($N_{c}$) that muons can make in a circular storage ring before decaying away (a muon bunch would decay away long before the next one is injected so there will be just one muon bunch or one train of muon bunches in the ring at a time).
+Each muon bunch will survive an average of about $300 B$(Tesla) cycles in a ring, since the magnetic field defines the size of the ring for a given muon energy and the energy defines the time dilation factor for muons.
 For simplicity, the hour-glass factor, $H_{hg}$, is assumed to be unity.